-Dreaming of a newly remodeled kitchen but aren’t quite sure where to start?
+Are you dreaming of a newly remodeled kitchen but unsure where to start?
 We’ve got you covered!
 J. Carsten Remodeling has renovated our fair share of kitchens, and it’s safe to say we’ve picked up a few things along the way.
-Keep reading for our top ten kitchen remodeling design tips—and be sure to check out our kitchen photo gallery for an extra dose of inspiration!
+Keep reading for our top 10 kitchen remodeling design tips — and if you want an extra dose of inspiration, check out our kitchen photo gallery!

-Perhaps one of our most crucial kitchen remodeling design tips is to establish a realistic budget.
-Typically, you can expect to pay about 10-15% of your home’s current value for a full-scale kitchen renovation.
+Perhaps one of our most crucial kitchen remodeling design tips is establishing a realistic budget.
+Depending on the size and design selections, a full-scale kitchen renovation typically costs a minimum of $75,000.
 Either way, it’s essential to manage your budget accordingly, as no one wants to find out they’re over budget midway through a project!
 Be sure to plan for any surprises, as well.
 You never know when you’ll run into a plumbing or wiring issue, especially in older homes.

 Create a design that helps direct traffic while in the kitchen.
-Keep the cooktop or stove away from high traffic areas to prevent anyone passing through the kitchen from getting caught on handles and causing spills.
-Place the refrigerator in a spot that is easily accessible to passersby, as well as those working in the kitchen’s cooking or cleanup areas.
+Keep the cooktop or stove away from high-traffic areas to prevent anyone passing through the kitchen from getting caught on handles and causing spills.
+Place the refrigerator in a spot that is easily accessible to passersby and those working in the kitchen’s cooking or cleanup areas.

-Kitchen islands serve a different function depending on who you ask.
-Some people prefer the island to be for gathering and eating, while others like it to serve more than one purpose, i.e., cooking and eating.
+Kitchen islands serve different functions depending on who you ask.
+Some people prefer the island for gathering and eating, while others like it to serve more than one purpose, i.e., cooking and eating.
 To get the most out of your kitchen island, decide what function you want it to serve.
-If you’d like it to house the cooktop in addition to being a place to eat, make sure to leave enough room to separate the cooking and dining spaces of the island.
+If you’d like it to house the cooktop and be a place to eat, leave enough room to separate the cooking and dining spaces.

 If your kitchen is on the smaller side, steer clear of dark colors, which can make the space appear much smaller and less inviting.
 Opt for a combination of natural light and lighter tones for paint and cabinetry to make the room appear larger.

-This is a detail that often gets overlooked during a kitchen remodel, but it’s one that can pack a big punch.
+This detail often gets overlooked during a kitchen remodel but can pack a big punch.
 The best height and location will depend on your preference as the chef.
-A good rule of thumb is to place the microwave 15 inches above the countertop level for adults.
+A good rule of thumb for adults is to place the microwave 15 inches above the countertop level.
 If your kitchen needs to be kid-friendly, installing the microwave below the countertop may be a better option.

 If you love to entertain, you’ll likely benefit from an additional prep area.
 Installing countertops and outlets in your pantry can create the space you crave, as it can house other appliances like a microwave, toaster oven, or mini-fridge.
 Plus, it keeps the kitchen counters free of clutter.